 Collect feedback about finalists

 - Distribute feedback survey after interview visits to constituents can anonymously submit feedback.
-Align feedback with evaluation criteria and rubric.
+Align feedback with the evaluation criteria and rubric.

-- ATC properly dispositions in Interfolio all individuals who have advanced to the finalist
+- ATC properly dispositions in Interfolio all individuals who have advanced to the finalist stage

 - Before the decision meeting, define the process for discussing finalists and making decisions about finalists.